cfrederrrr/resume/carl_frederick_aug-2016.md

 # Carl L Frederick IV

 ## Objective
-Operations focused Technology Engineering position
+Technology Operations oriented Engineering position

 ## About
+To speak of myself as an automation minded engineer is an incomplete assertion.
+This quote stuck out to me as it succinctly sums up one of my strongest held beliefs about life as an operations engineer:

 >Improving daily work is even more important than doing daily work.<br>
 &ensp;&ensp;&ensp;&ensp; ~ Gene Kim, KevinBehr, George Spafford; _The Phoenix Project_

+To me, this means getting better at tasks means that performing them becomes trivial; thus it is more important to focus on improving, and the rest will come naturally.

-I consider myself an automation minded engineer.
-As I see it, if I should have to do it twice, a machine should be doing it the second time and every time thereafter.
-This ensures uniform work, prevents manual mistakes as well as speeds up delivery.
-That describes the ideal scenario; the hard (fun) part is getting there.
-My weapon of choice is a combination of Bash and Ruby, but I like experimenting with unknown methods and try to stay flexible and accommodate the project at hand.
+As I see it, if I should have to do something more than once, a machine should do it the second time and every time thereafter.
+Except of course, at the cost of security or feature/service delivery.

-That being said, I don't like to implement automation at the cost of features, security, or anything else for that matter, and continuously seek out (or invent) new tools/techniques to cover all bases.
-After all, a workflow is only as good as the product it facilitates.
-To that end,
+A tirelessly analytical nature and voraciously curiosity are the best tools at my disposal in the service of my broad goal to improve as an engineer... but knowing a lot of Bash, Ruby and Powershell doesn't hurt.

 ## Experience
 ### Cvent Inc.: